zmlka/undisciplinary/graham_harman.md

 > <cite>Graham Harman</cite>, [Object Oriented
 > Ontology](http://www.beyng.com/OOP.html)

-> "A traditional Zen story speaks of a temple novice who hoped to attain
+> A traditional Zen story speaks of a temple novice who hoped to attain
 > enlightenment by chopping a cat in half with a sword.
 Witnessing the
 > preparations for this atrocity, the head monk cried out and asked the
 > newcomer to explain himself.